 Under the government's localism agenda, local communities have been given the opportunity to develop a neighbourhood plan for their area.

-This is the final version of the Windsor Neighbourhood Plan following the successful Referendum.
+This is the final version of the Windsor Neighbourhood Plan and is submitted to The Royal Borough of Windsor and Maidenhead for Referendum.